sunithasomanna/ODIM/docs/README.md

 The URL encoding mechanism translates the characters in the URLs to a representation that are universally accepted by all web browsers and servers.

-Resource Aggregator for ODIM supports standard URL encoding for all APIs.
+Resource Aggregator for ODIM supports all standard URL encoded characters for all the APIs.
 When Resource Aggregator for ODIM gets an encoded URL path, the non-ASCII characters in its path are internally translated and sent to the web browsers.
 In other words, if you replace a character in a URL with its standard encoding notation, Resource Aggregator for ODIM accepts the encoded notation, decodes it to the actual character acceptable by the web browser and sends responses.

 **Example**: In the URL`/redfish/v1/Systems/e24fb205-6669-4080-b53c-67d4923aa73e:1`, if you replace the colon character `:` with its encoding notation `%3A`, or the `/` character with %2F and send the request, Resource Aggregator for ODIM accepts the URL, decodes the encoded notation internally and sends an accurate response.

-<blockquote>Tip: You can look up on the Internet for the standard ASCII Encoding Reference of the URL characters.</blockquote>
+<blockquote>Tip: You can visit https://www.w3schools.com/tags/ref_urlencode.ASP or browse the Internet to view the standard ASCII Encoding Reference of the URL characters.</blockquote>

 # List of supported APIs